getgauge/docs.gauge.org/writing-specifications.rst

 Example: Dynamic Parameters used in a spec which has a data table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In the following example, ``<name>`` is a dynamic parameter.
 ``<name>`` can take the values mentioned in the "name" column of the table.
-In this case, the values are "Vishnu", "Prateek", or "Navaneeth".
+In this case, the values are "Alice", "Bob", or "Eve".

 .. code-block:: gauge